ABCxFF/diepindepth/protocol/crypto.md

 # Packet Encoding and Decoding

 Also known as shuffling/unshuffling, this encryption system is what used to annoy many of the people brave enough to attempt headless botting.
 For each packet, a newly generated XOR table is used to shuffle/unshuffle the packet.
-The header jump constant stays constant and does not change for every packet.
+The header jump table stays constant and does not change for every packet.
 We have fully reverse-engineered every part of the encryption system and will discuss it below.

 There are 4 things you need to know to understand the system:
 1. Pseudo Random Number Generators